Parvomaytsi

-Parvomaytsi is a village in Northern Bulgaria.
-The village is located in Gorna Oryahovitsa Municipality, Veliko Tarnovo Province, and is also the largest village in the province.
+Parvomaytsi is a village in Northern Bulgaria, in Gorna Oryahovitsa Municipality, Veliko Tarnovo Province, and is also the largest village in the province.
 According to the 2020 Bulgarian census, the village has a population of 2565 people.

 Geography

-Parvomaytsi village is located at an elevation of 104 meters.
-The village is positioned 5 kilometers away from the railway station of Gorna Oryahovitsa and 12 kilometers away north from Veliko Tarnovo.
+Parvomaytsi village is at an elevation of 104 meters.
+The village is 5 kilometers from the railway station of Gorna Oryahovitsa and 12 kilometers north from Veliko Tarnovo.
 The river Yantra crosses near the village.

 It borders the nearby villages Pravda, Samovodene, and Polikraishte.
 Agricultural lands of the village are 74%, while forests are 9%, and settlements 10%.

 Culture

 The first written text found in Bulgarian history which mentions the village dates back to the XII century.

-The settlement used to include two villages Teminsko and Sergyuvets, later with an order from the Municipality both are combined to form one village - Parvomytsi with a total population of 3138 people, making it the largest in the province.
+The settlement used to include two villages Teminsko and Sergyuvets, later with an order from the Municipality both are combined to form one village – Parvomytsi with a total population of 3138 people, making it the largest in the province.